4rshxnth/Handwritten-Digit-Recognition/README.md

 # 🧠 Handwritten Digit Recognition with CNN

-This project implements a convolutional neural network (CNN) using TensorFlow and Keras to recognize handwritten digits from the MNIST dataset.
+This project implements a **Convolutional Neural Network (CNN)** using TensorFlow and Keras to recognize handwritten digits from the MNIST dataset.

 ## 📌 Project Overview